jeffhuang4704/nv2kw/notes/k8s-validation-admission-policy.md

 If a `ValidatingAdmissionPolicy` does not need to be configured via parameters, simply leave spec.paramKind in `ValidatingAdmissionPolicy` not specified.

-## minikube
+## start minikube with feature enabled

 ```
-# need to start minikube with the enable flag
+# start minikube with the enable flag
 minikube start --feature-gates=ValidatingAdmissionPolicy=true

 # verify